FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/IPv6/use_Proxy_and_SOCKS_protocol.md

 > **Note**
 >
-> Transfer CFT only accepts outgoing calls.
+> Note: Transfer CFT only accepts outgoing calls.

 The protocols (CFTPROT) and the networks (CFTNET) must be declared in the CFTPARM command to be applied by Transfer CFT.